realA10001986/Lou-s-Cafe-Jukebox/README.md

 - POWER_CONTROL_OFF: Release Fake-Power control
 - POWER_ON, POWER_OFF: Switch Fake-Power on or off, respectively.
 - NIGHTMODE_ON, NIGHTMODE_OFF: Switches night mode on/off.
 These commands are only executed if no TCD is connected through BTTFN, or the option _Follow TCD night-mode_ is unchecked in the Config Portal.

-### Receive commands from Time Circuits Display

-If both TCD and Jukebox are connected to the same broker, and the option **_Publish time travel and alarm events_** is checked on the TCD's side, the Jukebox will receive information on time travel and alarm and play their sequences in sync with the TCD.
-Unlike BTTFN, however, no other communication takes place.

-MQTT and BTTFN can co-exist.
-However, the TCD only sends out time travel and alarm notifications through either MQTT or BTTFN, never both.
-If you have other MQTT-aware devices listening to the TCD's public topic (bttf/tcd/pub) in order to react to time travel or alarm messages, use MQTT (ie check **_Publish time travel and alarm events_**).
-If only BTTFN-aware devices are to be used, uncheck this option to use BTTFN as it has less latency.

 ### Setup